 A watershed is an area of land where the all of the water drains to a common waterway, such as a stream and includes all of the land and activities that affects the waterway.
 Watersheds can be small and localized, such as the area affecting a small tributary.
 As individual tributaries flow into larger streams and rivers, they become part of a larger watershed.
 Mercer County watersheds include: Knife River, Square Butte Creek and Lake Sakakawea; and sub-watersheds: Goodman Creek, Antelope Creek, Coyote & Elm Creek, Spring Creek and Brady Creek.

 Applying Best Management Practices (BMPs), such as pipelines and tanks, provides fresh water for livestock and pulls them away from the creek and riparian areas.
 Planting trees provide cover for livestock, control snow, provide stream bank stability and promote healthy riparian areas and streams.
-The goal for Spring Creek Watershed is to restore and or maintain the aquatic life and recreational uses of Spring Creek and its tributaries by reducing the E. coli levels.
+The goal for Goodman Creek Watershed is to restore and or maintain the aquatic life and recreational uses of Goodman Creek and its tributaries by reducing the E. coli levels.
 We achieve this by:

 Eligible watershed practices include: